sivapavan490/promtheus/readme.md

 [Service]
 #User=prometheus
 # if we are using prometheus user.
 That prometheus user wants some addtional directories required.
-Thar directories we will not creating so we will get the error.
+Those directories we will not creating in prometheus for practising purpose so we will get the error.
-# in that purpose we are using root user only for prometheus
+# To escape those directory error that purpose we are using root user only for prometheus
 ExecStart=/opt/prometheus/prometheus --config.file=/opt/prometheus/prometheus.yml
 Restart=on-failure